-In order to answer the question of which content delivery option is best for your business you must look at your user base.
+In order to answer the question of which content delivery option is best for your business, you must look at your user base.

 Do you have a large, globally dispersed userbase?
 Use an Edge Network.
-An Edge Network being located at Internet Exchange Points will help data travel by having it traverse less ISP networks thus bringing content closer to your users.
+An Edge Network being located at Internet Exchange Points will help data travel by having it traverse fewer ISP networks thus bringing content closer to your users.

-Do you have a geographically dispersed userbase in only a few main regions?
+Do you have a geographically dispersed user base in only a few main regions?
 If the features and price are right, a CDN is right for your business.
 If your users are only in a few key areas having your content stored in data centers close to your users will suffice.

 Do you have users only in a local area?
-If you are a local business or only serve on region nearby your origin server, a CDN or Edge Network will not make any noticeable improvement for your business.
+If you are a local business or only serve a region near your origin server, a CDN or Edge Network will not make any noticeable improvement for your business.
 Your data doesn’t have to travel far so the extra cost or technical setup might not be worth it.
 On the other hand, you should keep Edge Networks and CDNs in mind if you plan to expand beyond your local area in the future.